phatak-dev/blog/_posts/2014-12-13-library-jar-mesos.md

       }
 {% endhighlight   %}

-Once it downloads the jars, it adds to the classpath using URLClassLoader.
+Once it downloads the jars, it adds to the class path using URLClassLoader.
 We set this classloader on the thread which executes the task.

-### Mysql task
+### Example : Mysql task

-The following is one of example which dynamically loads the mysql driver which passed as library jar.
+The following is one of example which dynamically loads the mysql driver which is passed as library jar.

 {% highlight scala %}
  def mysqlTask() = {
     new FunctionTask[Unit](
       () => {
         try {
-          Thread.currentThread.getContextClassLoader.loadClass("com.mysql.jdbc.Driver")
+          val classLoader = Thread.currentThread.getContextClassLoader
+          classLoader.loadClass("com.mysql.jdbc.Driver")
           println("successfully loaded")
         }
         catch {